luakit/luakit/README.md

     $ make PREFIX=/usr
     $ sudo make PREFIX=/usr install

+Notes:
-Note that you also have to set the PREFIX when uninstalling!
+  - You also have to set the PREFIX when uninstalling.
+  - If you want to change PREFIX after a previous build, you need to `make clean` first.

 Luakit uses `luajit` by default, to use `lua` you can turn off luajit
 with: